Associate Professor of Political Science, Daniel F. Evans Associate Professor in the Social Sciences

 Shamira Gelbman has been on the Wabash faculty since 2012.
-In addition to a wide range of courses on American politics, she has taught a freshman tutorial on bodybuilding and interdisciplinary courses on the civil rights movement, immigration policy, social movements, and health.
+In addition to a wide range of courses on American politics, she has taught a freshman tutorial on bodybuilding and interdisciplinary courses on the civil rights movement, immigration policy, health, and the political history of Wabash College.

-Dr. Gelbman’s research focuses primarily on the role of interest group and social movement organizations in American politics.
-She’s especially interested in the collaborative lobbying efforts by more than fifty organizations that contributed to civil rights policymaking during the 1950s and ’60s, as well as the ways in which century-old organizations have begun to use new media like Twitter to inform and mobilize supporters.
+Dr. Gelbman’s research focuses primarily on the interest group and social movement organizations play in American politics.
+Her book, The Civil Rights Lobby: The Leadership Conference on Civil Rights and the Second Reconstruction (Temple University Press, 2021), explores how nearly a hundred organizations collaborated to lobby for federal civil rights legislation during the 1950s and 1960s.
 She’s also the editor of Clio, the biannual newsletter of the American Political Science Association’s Politics and History section.

 Ph.D. in Government, University of Virginia (2008)

 M.A. in Government, University of Virginia (2003)